28 Weeks Pregnant: The 28th Week Of Pregnancy

 Congratulations!
 You are one week closer to meeting your bundle of joy.
 Here are some topics to think about during the 28th week of pregnancy.
 Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.

-Each and every week your uterus continues to grow.
-The top of your uterus can now be felt significantly above your belly button, about 3 ½ inches (8.9 cm) or more.
-Most likely your weight gain is between 17 and 24 pounds (7.7 to 10.8 kg).
+Each week your uterus continues to grow.
+The top of your uterus can now be felt well above your belly button, about 3 ½ inches (8.9 cm) or more.
+Your weight gain is most likely between 17 and 24 pounds (7.7 to 10.8 kg).
 Discuss weight concerns with your healthcare provider at your next appointment.
-Since you have entered the third trimester, you may notice that the symptoms of pregnancy are changing once again.
-Many women will begin experiencing leg cramps, constipation, insomnia, and hemorrhoids.
+As you have entered the third trimester, you may notice that your pregnancy symptoms are changing once again.
+Many women will begin experiencing leg cramps, constipation, insomnia, and hemorrhoids at this point.

 Your baby is about 14 ¼ inches (36 cm) long and weighs in at 2 ½ pounds (1.13 kg).
 This still seems very small, but remember that during the last several weeks of pregnancy your baby will gain a significant amount of weight.

 What is happening with your baby?

 Your baby’s brain is beginning to develop into a more complex organ.
 Up until this point, your baby’s brain has appeared relatively smooth, but beginning this week the brain will develop grooves along its surface.
 The amount of brain tissue also begins to increase during the 28th week.
 Hair growth also continues.
 Eyebrows and eyelashes are visible, while the hair on your baby’s head grows even longer.
 Your baby is also starting to look a little rounder as fat storage under the skin continues to develop.
 This is an important part of development that will continue through the remainder of your pregnancy.

 What should you plan for when you are 28 weeks pregnant?

 At your next prenatal appointment you should be prepared for the following: